waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 wrx,118.47,0.009,0.020,0.013,0.000,0.92,y,0*54
 ```

-Example where velocity and altitude is not valid and high temperature warning is given:
+Example where velocities and altitude are not valid and a high temperature warning occurs:

 ```
 wrx,1075.51,0.000,0.000,0.000,2.707,-1.00,n,1*04